jfg357/OOP_Project/README.md

 4. Push to the branch: `git push origin my-new-feature`
 5. Submit a pull request :|
 ## History
-Sometime in 2015 Oracle came up with a mock-up project, and @profvanselow/Prof._Vanselow thought it fit our curriculum. :+1:
+Sometime in 2015 Oracle came up with a mock-up project, and Prof. Vanselow (profvanselow) thought it fit our curriculum. :+1:
 ## Credits
 1. Oracle
 2. IntelliJ
-3. @profvanselow/"Prof. Vanselow"
+3. @profvanselow
 ## License
 Copyright 2018 Juan Gaviria